-As of 2023, Florida has not implemented the Medicaid expansion for low income patients under the Affordable Care Act.
+As of 2024, Florida has not implemented the Medicaid expansion for low income patients under the Affordable Care Act.
 Current political advocates have been working on a Florida Medicaid Expansion Initiative which is being reviewed for the ballot in 2026.
-A Directed Payment Plan, through the state of Florida was made available for the first time in 2021 to assist in offsetting some of the payment shortfall from Medicaid Managed Care.
-Supplemental reimbursement under this program totaling approximately \$1.9 million was received in April 2023 compared to an intergovernmental transfer payment made by the District of \$722,073 in March 2023.
-The state of Florida legislature has also approved the program for the state's fiscal year ending June 30, 2024.
+A Directed Payment Plan (DPP), through the state of Florida was made available for the first time in 2021 to assist in offsetting some of the payment shortfall from Medicaid Managed Care.
+Supplemental reimbursement under this program totaling approximately \$4.773 million was received from each Medicaid Health plan in 2024 compared to an intergovernmental transfer payment, used by the State to generate Federal matching funds, made by the District of approximately \$2.199 million in December 2023.
+The state of Florida legislature is expected to approved the program for the state's fiscal year ending June 30, 2025.
 The hospital will receive 94% of the funds after all hospital in the Region 8 designation send their intergovernmental payment.
 The remaining 6% is allocated based on clinical criteria being met by all of the hospitals in the Region.
 The District continues to work with Florida Hospital Association (FHA) to understand the computations and expects the DPP receivable will be included in the Disproportionate Share Hospital (DSH) cap allowance.

 Most Florida Medicaid beneficiaries are now covered by commercial managed care organizations (Managed Medical Assistance program) and Medicare beneficiaries continue to steadily convert to Medicare Replacement Plans.
 These plans often have narrow physician networks or utilize non-hospital resources for plan beneficiary medical care.
 In March of 2023 Medicaid coverage enacted during the pandemic ended and all recipients were required to re-enroll.
-The rules for eligibility changed and DMH saw a decrease in our Medicaid patients.
+The rules for eligibility changed and DMH saw a decrease in our Medicaid patients and an increase in uninsured patients.

-Florida also approved the utilization of Section 1115 Waivers and receives matching funds from the federal government.
+In 2002, Florida approved the utilization of Section 1115 Waivers and receives matching funds from the federal government.
 The Agency for Health Care Administration reached an agreement with CMS to extend the 1115 Managed Medical Assistance waiver through June 30, 2030.
 This allows for the continuation of the Low Income Pool funding.
 The LIP funds are computed on the cost of charity care rendered by health care providers, primarily acute care hospitals.
-For the Hospital, the SFY 2023 funds allocated were \$3,049,469.
-The Florida legislature has approved an allocation to the Hospital of \$2,833,309 for SFY 2024.
-These funds help to offset the provision for bad debts of \$4,613,345 in 2023, are not covered by any subsidies or other programs.
+For the Hospital, the state fiscal year 2024 funds allocated were approximately \$2.833 million.
+The Florida legislature has approved an allocation to the Hospital of approximately \$2.920 million for state fiscal year 2025.
+These funds help to offset the provision for charity care not covered by any subsidies or programs.

+Medicare supports Disproportionate Share Hospital's (DSH) Bad Debt and Charity Care patients (uncompensated services), primarily through a National Funding Account covering hospitals who meet specific criteria.
 A significant portion of bad debt accounts are incurred due to the inability to obtain proper documentation from patients who would otherwise be eligible to be classified as charity care services.
 The majority of these patients incur emergency services, wherein the Emergency Medical Treatment and Labor Act (EMTALA) is applicable.
+Medicare also supplies funds due to the low volume of Traditional Medicare Inpatient Discharges.
+The current add-on is approximately 22% of the Medicare Inpatient Base Rate.